GalliaAndre/LedPlate.github.io/README.md

 # LedPlate.github.io
-A simple crossplatform Flutter PWA for my bachelor's degree project.
+A simple flutter PWA for my bachelor's degree project.

+**First**: I coded the Flutter logic on Android Studio

+**Second**: Built flutter web and edited all the needed files following my template (https://github.com/GalliaAndre/test_pwa.github.io)

+**Third**: Published on GitHub Pages

+You can see it live on: https://galliaandre.github.io/LedPlate.github.io/#/

+As you can see in the browser bar appears the ***+Install*** button.
+This PWA works also on browser and on smartphones, online and offline.

+More infos soon